What Are You Leaving Behind & What Are You Moving Towards?

 Being in a new country can be both exciting and deeply challenging.
 Alongside novelty, there is often grief for familiarity, relationships, and the life you once knew.

-I offer online somatic therapy for expats, digital nomads, and globally mobile people navigating trauma, transitions, and identity shifts.
+I offer online somatic therapy for expats, digital nomads, and globally mobile people navigating stress, burnout, trauma, transitions, and identity shifts.

-This is the second post in an ongoing series exploring expat life through a somatic lens, including belonging, loneliness, identity, and burnout abroad.
+This is the second post in an ongoing series exploring expat life through a somatic lens, including belonging, loneliness, identity, and overwhelm abroad.

 You don’t have to force yourself forward.
 Your nervous system is allowed to move at its own pace.